+35725368683

 Intellectual Property Law of Cyprus

-The Intellectual Property Law of Cyprus covers a wide range of processes, ideas, and inventions.
-It protects creators, owners, and authors from transgression and consumers who rely on the safety, reliability, and authenticity of products.
+The Intellectual Property Law of Cyprus covers many processes, ideas, and inventions.
+It protects creators, owners, and authors from transgression and consumers who rely on product safety, reliability, and authenticity.
 This article will tell you what intellectual property is, how it is defined in terms of Cyprus law, what laws govern intellectual property rights, and what types of intellectual property exist.

 What laws govern intellectual property rights in Cyprus?